franktylerva/k8s-health-probes/README.md

 # k8s-health-probes
 This application is an example of using k8s probes with a Spring Boot Application the correct way.
-This eaxample uses a minikube cluster but any k8s cluster should work with this example.
+This example uses a minikube cluster but any k8s cluster should work.
 The example has a dependency on postgresql, rabbitmq, and redis.
-It demostrates how to use k8s liveness and readiness probes to control the state the application on a k8s cluster.
+It demonstrates how to use k8s liveness and readiness probes to control the state the application on a k8s cluster.

 Start a minikube cluster.
 ```